 We don’t want that to happen to any of our readers, or anyone for that matter!

 Our aim at MyWalletHero is to help you learn about improving your finances and building wealth over time.
 We believe that investing can be an integral part of that goal.

-However, we want to make it clear that we believe that long-term investing in great companies is one of the best ways to reach that goal, and that does not include any form of high-risk, or short-term activities, such as day-trading shares, spread betting, CFDs, commodities, forex or cryptocurrencies.
+However, we want to make it clear that we believe that long-term investing in great companies is one of the best ways to reach that goal, and that does not include high-risk activities, such as day-trading, spread betting, CFDs, forex or cryptocurrencies.